Get up to 4 Free Quotes!

 - Backyard Composting: Nature's Way of Recycling (PDF)

 - Backyard Composting

-Compost is an effective substitute for commercial fertilizers, and in some cases, it can also serve as a natural pesticide and barrier for some plant-based diseases.
+Compost is an effective substitute for commercial fertilizers and in some cases, it can also serve as a natural pesticide and barrier for some plant-based diseases.
 It contributes to enhanced soil moisture retention as well as higher levels of essential nutrients, which result in higher crop yields.
 The process of composting can also clean up the ecosystem by removing toxins and even some types of heavy metals from the environment.
-Composting is a critical element when it comes to organic farming and sustainable agriculture in general, and it is useful for anything from home gardening to landscaping or farming on a small or large scale.
+Composting is a critical element when it comes to organic farming and sustainable agriculture in general and it’s useful for anything from home gardening to landscaping or farming on a small or large scale.
+If landscaping or home remodeling in New York, a professional may be able to best apply the compost for maximum growth.
 While composting is great for home gardeners and home agriculture, it also has a variety of other important benefits.
-It helps with soil reclamation, fighting sediment runoff and topsoil erosion, and creating wetlands to serve as habitats for some types of wildlife.
-Industrial interests also use compost to cover landfills and also to alleviate the cost of disposing of food waste from schools, shopping malls, and stadiums.
+It helps with soil reclamation, fighting sediment runoff and topsoil erosion and creating wetlands to serve as habitats for some types of wildlife.
+Industrial interests also use compost to cover landfills and to alleviate the cost of disposing of food waste from schools, shopping malls and stadiums.

 - Environmental Benefits